spatialcurrent/go-adaptive-functions/README.md

 **JavaScript**

-You can compile GSS to pure JavaScript with the `make build_javascript` script.
+You can compile go-adaptive-functions to pure JavaScript with the `make build_javascript` script.

 # Testing